rmznaev/Cat-Years/README.md

 # Cat-Years

-Cat Years app helps to compare age of cat with human
+Cat Years app helps you to learn your 🐱 age in human years

 ![](Cat-Years.png)